shubh9119/Inventory_Management_System/README.md

 ## API Endpoints (If applicable)

-(List and describe the API endpoints, their methods (GET, POST, PUT, DELETE), and the data they accept and return.)
+Methods (GET, POST, PUT, DELETE), and the data they accept and return.)

 ## Future Improvements